BipulB7/Cosmico-Stack/README.md

-# Cosmico — Your AI Research Assistant
+# Cosmico —  AI Research Assistant

 Cosmico is an AI-powered assistant that helps researchers, students, and enthusiasts explore, summarize, and synthesize academic research — starting with arXiv integration and expanding to more sources soon.